energyscope/EnergyScope_coupling_GEMMES/Docs/sections/Input Data - Colombia.rst

 ..
 [220]
    Assuming same impact as NG and oil decentralised boilers.

 ..
+[18a]
+   We take the same characteristics for coal stove as for wood boiler

+..
 [221]
    6% of *c\ inv*, based on ratio between investment and OM cost of